iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/APG With Estimating Sequence Revisited.md

 ---
 ### **Residual definitions of the estimating sequence**

-Previously we define the algorithm by deriving the estimating sequence via the recurrence relations.
+Previously we define the algorithm using estimating sequence and their recurrence definition.
-Now we derive the recurrence relations of the Estimating sequence using the algorithm we derived, and the residual representation of the estimating sequence.
+Now we derive the recurrence relations of the Estimating sequence using the algorithm that it defined, in addition with the Residual Recurrences derived in the previous section.

-Our goal is to go back and also show the convergence of the sequence $F(x_k)$, hopefully identifying the Lyapunov quantities of the algorithm along the way there.
+Our goal is to go back and also show the convergence of the sequence $F(x_k)$, hopefully identifying the Lyapunov quantities.
+We hope that this recovers a Beck's style of proof of the FISTA algorithm.

+#### **When both conditions are false**

 Given the quantities $v_k, x_k, \alpha_k, \gamma_k$, for all $k\ge 0$ define recursively $y_k, v_{k + 1}, x_{k + 1}, \alpha_{k + 1}, \gamma_{k + 1}$ by: